 Before I start, let me just say that the UK has many, many things going for it.
-The world would culturally, scientifically and politically be a poorer place without dear old Blighty.
-I stand by my opinion that the British just don’t seem to get how good they have it when compared with the vast majority of other countries on the planet.
+However, I stand by my opinion that the British just don’t seem to get how good they have it when compared with the vast majority of other countries on the planet.

 Sure, Newsweek can select Luxembourg, Norway and Switzerland as the “best” countries in the world… but when it comes to literature, art and good old fashioned rock n’ roll, us little Englanders, Scotchers, Welshers and Northern Irelanders kick their arses from here to Timbuktu.

 Having said that, if we could just iron out a few little niggles, the UK could be a much, much better place…

 Considering we are dealing with the country that invented the steam engine, you’d think we’d have half a clue how to run an halfway decent public transportation service.
 But we don’t.